 for the nomination day, the quantity of gas the User seeks to receive in total and for each shipper, not including the User’s reconciliation adjustment amount.
 The quantity nominated under this paragraph must be the User’s good faith estimate of the aggregate amount which the User intends to withdraw at the network receipt point on the nomination day under all transport arrangements and may include some or all of the User’s applicable FCLP amount;

-in relation to the quantity referred to in paragraph (b)(i), the forecast requirement for basic metered delivery points for the nomination day;
+in relation to the quantity referred to in paragraph (b)(i), the forecast requirement for non-daily metered delivery points for the nomination day;

-for the nomination day, any User reconciliation adjustment amount that AEMO has calculated under clause 8.9.13(a)(ii)7.10.14(a)(i) for inclusion in the User’s forecast requirement, provided that the Network Operator is not required to accept the User’s reconciliation adjustment amount as part of the forecast requirement unless the total of all Users’ reconciliation adjustment amounts on a day equals zero; and
+for the nomination day, any User reconciliation adjustment amount that AEMO has calculated under clause 8.9.13(a)(ii) for inclusion in the User’s forecast requirement, provided that the Network Operator is not required to accept the User’s reconciliation adjustment amount as part of the forecast requirement unless the total of all Users’ reconciliation adjustment amounts on a day equals zero; and

 when required by the Network Operator, the forecast withdrawal at certain delivery points and at times agreed between the User and the Network Operator.